Ceejay24/winky/README.md

 # winky

-social media app built off of twitter, with django and postgresql
+social media app built off of twitter, with react and express and firebase as backend